Locations:

 What is blood glucose (sugar)?

-Glucose (sugar) mainly comes from carbohydrates in the food and drinks you consume.
-It’s your body’s main source of energy.
-Your blood carries glucose to all of your body’s cells to use for energy.
+Some glucose (sugar) comes from carbohydrates in the food and drinks you consume.
+Your liver releases some, as well.
+Glucose is your body’s main source of energy.
+Your blood carries glucose to all your body’s cells.

 Several bodily processes help keep your blood glucose in a healthy range.
-Insulin, a hormone your pancreas makes, is the most significant contributor to maintaining healthy blood sugar.
+Insulin, a hormone, is key to maintaining healthy blood sugar.

-If you have elevated blood glucose levels (hyperglycemia), it usually indicates diabetes.
-Diabetes develops when your pancreas doesn’t make any insulin or enough insulin or your body isn’t responding to the effects of insulin properly.
+If you have high glucose levels (hyperglycemia), it usually means you have diabetes.
+Diabetes develops when your pancreas doesn’t make any or enough insulin, or your body isn’t using insulin properly.

 When would I need a blood glucose test?

-There are three main reasons why you may need a blood glucose (sugar) test:
+There are four main reasons why you may need a blood glucose (sugar) test:

-The most common use of a blood glucose test is to screen for Type 2 diabetes (T2D), which is a common condition.
-Certain people are at risk for developing Type 2 diabetes.
+The most common use of a blood glucose test is to screen for Type 2 diabetes (T2D).
 If you have risk factors, your provider will likely recommend regular screening no matter your age.
 The American Diabetes Association recommends regular screening for anyone age 35 or older.

 Test Details